Barrie Wells: Barrie Wells Trust

 After being inspired by a visit to the 2008 Beijing Olympics, Wells set up the Wells Sports Foundation, which was rebranded in 2015 as the Barrie Wells Trust.

 Wells personally funded 18 athletes in the buildup to the 2012 Olympics.
 He helped to make a real difference to their preparations for international sporting competitions, and experienced being part of each of the athletes' individual journeys.
 The first athlete sponsored was Liverpool heptathlete Katarina Johnson-Thompson.

 Wells also created 'Athletes4Schools,' which ran from 2009 up until the London 2012 Olympics, inspiring over 35,000 children.
 This initiative involved many of the 18 elite athletes personally funded by Wells, visiting schools in various parts of the UK to deliver free, fun and educational workshops.
 The charity also supported sports clubs and schools with grants of up to £2,000 to fund initiatives that increased participation in sport.
 This also ended in 2012.

 In 2010 Wells launched his Box4Kids initiative.
 Box4Kids provides once in a lifetime opportunities for seriously ill children to enjoy VIP days at major sporting and entertainment events across the UK from the luxury of executive boxes.
 Box4Kids initially started when Wells purchased a box at Liverpool Football Club and it has since been used solely for Box4Kids.
 This was so successful that Wells then approached individuals and organisations across the UK to ask for donations of boxes each year.
-Box4Kids now operates in 94 major venues across the UK, embracing 12 different sports and every entertainment arena in the country.
+Box4Kids now operates in 150 major venues across the UK, embracing 13 different sports and every entertainment arena in the country.
 Box4Kids is also the charity partner of the Jockey Club and Farnborough Airshow.
-With a network of 137 companies and connections with 93 different hospitals and hospices across the UK, Box4Kids has benefited over 8,000 seriously ill children and their family members.
-Box4Kids has also started to expand overseas starting with the Singapore Airshow.
+With a network of 269 companies and connections with 181 different hospitals, hospices and charities across the UK, Box4Kids has benefited over 19,000 seriously ill and disabled children and their family members.
+Box4Kids has also started to expand overseas starting with the Singapore and Farnborough International Airshows.

 Wells was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for services to seriously ill children.